RustMagazine/rustmagazine/content/issue-3/understand-unsafe-rust.md

 So, the goal of this article is to guide readers through a systematic understanding of Unsafe Rust, truly grasping the ingenious uses of Unsafe Rust.

-**Table of Contents**:

-- Why Unsafe Rust is needed
-- What Unsafe Rust can do
-- The safety philosophy of Unsafe Rust
-  - Safe abstractions: maintaining safety invariants and validity invariants
-  - Case studies from the standard library
-  - Examples from FFI
-- Guidelines for Unsafe Rust programming
-- Hot discussion: Unsafe Rust vs Zig
-  - Introduction to the Zig language
-  - Is Zig really safer than Unsafe Rust?
-- Summary

 # Why Unsafe Rust is Needed

 **In general, Safe Rust is abstracted from Unsafe Rust.
 The world itself is Unsafe, so Unsafe comes first, followed by Safe.
 This is the basic worldview of the Rust language.**